yanlynnnnn/tp/docs/UserGuide.md

 Outcome :
 1. It will display a successful message ~~in the _Dashboard_.~~
-1. GrAB3 will list out all your revenue entries in the _Revenue_ tab.
+1. Homerce will list out all your revenue entries in the _Revenue_ tab.

 {Example outcome screenshot}

 ##### Clear Expenses : `clearrev`

-You can use this command to clear all revenue entries in GrAB3.
+You can use this command to clear all revenue entries in Homerce.

 Format : `clearrev`

 Example :

-You wish to remove all revenues entries in GrAB3 and restart your revenue management from scratch.
+You wish to remove all revenues entries in Homerce and restart your revenue management from scratch.

 You can follow the steps below to clear all your revenue entries.